Our Plant & Refinery Accident Law Firm Has Recovered Billions for Clients

 Examples of Plants & Refineries in the Houston Area

 The Houston area is home to a number of plants, factories, and refineries.
 We've listed several below:

 Chemical plant fires are common because of the flammable materials industrial plants often handle.
 These plants can suddenly burst out in flames when their owners fail to maintain a safe working environment, fail to safely contain volatile materials, or fail to prepare for power outages and system failures.

-Causes of chemical plant fires in Texas include the following:
+Causes of chemical plant fires in Houston include the following: